john-judge/priority_queue/README.md

 # Priority Queue
-A priority_queue (min heap) data structure library implemented in C.
+A simple priority_queue (min heap) data structure library implemented in C.

 I built this simple data structure implementation to use in later projects as part of C static libraries.
 Provides access to a min heap data structure (priority queue)